Projective characterization of higher-order quantum transformations: Introductory example extended: dynamics-like construction up to fourth order

 Here, $M$ is a transformation of $\rho$ defined in $\mathscr{A}_3 \rightarrow \mathscr{A}_4$; $N$ is a transformation of $M$, $N \in \left( \mathscr{A}_2 \rightarrow \mathscr{A}_5 \right) \rightarrow \left( \mathscr{A}_1 \rightarrow \mathscr{A}_6\right)$, and the $W$ operator is a transformation of $N$,

-We can now treat $N$ as a party itself, which physically corresponds to someone acting a first time between node $A_1$ and $A_2$, and a second time between $A_5$ and $A_6$, using a quantum network.
+We can now treat $N$ as a party itself, which physically corresponds to someone acting a first time between nodes $A_1$ and $A_2$, and a second time between $A_5$ and $A_6$, using a quantum network.

-Again, one can focus on the projector characterising the state structure of $N$ to extract its signaling structure.
+Again, one can focus on the projector characterizing the state structure of $N$ to extract its signaling structure by putting it in normal form.
 First, successive applications of the uncurrying rule \eqref{eq:uncurrying} yield